Trade and investments agreements block progress on agroecology and food sovereignty

 “Agribusinesses are using the smokescreen of investment to rip apart domestic food security strategies as well as social and environmental regulations.
 In their obscene pursuit of profit, agribusinesses could even claim millions in compensation when States try to stop land grabbing or keep seeds free for farmers.”

 The industrial food system is responsible for anywhere between 44 and 57 per of global climate emissions largely due to intensive farming and emissions from transporting food around the globe.
 Yet TPP would open up public procurement to foreign investors and forbid local food sourcing.

 Research also shows countries trying to stop land grabbing could also come up against investment agreements that protect agribusinesses who have taken community land.

-Between 70 and 80 per cent of food consumed in the developing world is produced by smallholder producers and workers and small holder invest three times as much as all other sources of investment combined.
+Between 70-80% of food consumed in the developing world is produced by smallholder producers and workers and small holder invest three times as much as all other sources of investment combined.

 Martin Drago continued, “Its flies in the face of logic that trade and investment agreements prevent States from implementing policies intended to feed their people such as public stockholding or minimum prices.
 Any hope of cooling our planet and feeding people needs courageous State interventions to stand up to agribusiness control over our food and farming.”

 Here you can find the report ‘Getting into a Bind: how trade and investment agreements block progress on agroecology and food sovereignty’